 Q: Where can I go see the lake?

 A: The best places are: Jetton Park, Ramsey Creek Park, Latta Nature Preserve, Davidson Nature Preserve, Blythe Landing or Lake Norman State Park

 Q: Where can you stay directly on the lake?

-A: Our area has several brand-name hotels to meet your needs, while none of our area hotels are directly on the water, they are located along I-77, and most are 5-10 minutes from the water.
+A: While none of our area hotels are directly on the water, they are located along I-77, and most are 5-10 minutes from the water.

-Q: Where can you swim on Lake Norman?
+Q: Where can you go swim on Lake Norman?

-A: The second is located at the Lake Norman State Park located at exit 42 off I-77.
+A: Ramsey Creek Park or Lake Norman State Park.
 Call for hours and fees.

 Q: What are the waterfront parks?

 A: Jetton Park, Ramsey Creek Park, and Blythe Landing.